Adult Adoption

 Name change and birth certificate

-The adoptee may take the family name of their adoptive parent(s) as part of the adoption case.
+The person being adopted may take the family name of their adoptive parents as part of the adoption case.

 Once the adoption is final, the court will send a Report of Adoption to the Utah Office of vital Records and Statistics (OVRS).
-OVRS will send a letter to the adoptive parents with instructions about how to obtain a new birth certificate for the adoptee.
-If the adoptee's birth certificate is from a state other than Utah, OVRS will forward the Report of Adoption to the listed state of adoptee's birth.
+OVRS will send a letter to the adoptive parents with instructions about how to obtain a new birth certificate for the person who was adopted.
+If the birth certificate is from a state other than Utah, OVRS will forward the Report of Adoption to the listed state where the person who was adopted was born.

-If the adoptee wants to change more than just their last name to take the family name, they must follow the procedure for an adult name change.
+If the person being adopted wants to change more than just their last name to take the family name, they must follow the procedure for an adult name change.
 See the Name Change - Adult web page for information and forms.

 For example, Jane Holt, an adult, is adopted by John and Mary McDonald.
 She can change her last name to McDonald as part of the adoption case.
 She cannot change her first name to Lucy as part of that adoption case.
 That would have to be done in a separate name change case in district court.